Dantongtong/Meal-Pals-UI-Design/README.md

 # Meal-Pals-UI-Design

 This project was a design solution for users to discover, participate in, publish and organize meals with other CU students.

-## React version
-react: 18.2.0

-## Implementation
-This project was created using React and the Material UI component library.

 ## Team members
 | Name      | Uni |
 | ----------- | ----------- |